About the Workshop

-Trinity Presbyterian Church, 630 Park Avenue, Prescott, 86303.
+The Workshop will be held May 29-31, 2026 at Trinity Presbyterian Church, 630 Park Avenue in Prescott, Arizona, 86303.

 Individuals and Pre-formed groups are encouraged!
 Pre-formed groups may come with their own repertoire or can choose rep in consultation with faculty.